 - muslin cloth

-We tried and actually boiled the milk first, before adding the buttermilk (as beforehand we used the milk as it came, straight from the plastic bottle) and it worked briliant, as it gave more creamy cheese.
+I tried and actually boiled the milk first, before adding the buttermilk (as beforehand I used the milk as it came, straight from the plastic bottle) and it worked brilliant, as it gave more creamy cheese.